ufal/npfl139/tasks/ppo.md

 a return of at least 500.

 The [ppo.py](https://github.com/ufal/npfl139/tree/master/labs/10/ppo.py)
-PyTorch template contains a skeleton of the PPO algorithm implementation.
+template contains a skeleton of the PPO algorithm implementation.
 My implementation trains in approximately three minutes of CPU time.

 During evaluation in ReCodEx, two different random seeds will be employed, and